BACK TO HOME

 Sword Upgrade Interaction

-Spending Jewels at the Shrine upgrades the weapon, serving as a progression gate.
+Spending Jewels at the Shrine to bypass the hard progression gate.

-The Solution: I implemented a hard progression gate tied directly to the economy.
-The final boss is immune to the starting weapon.
-Players must Purify their sword at Shrines, costing Jewels earned only through combat.
+The Solution: I implemented a hard economy gate.
+The final boss is 100% immune to the starting weapon.
+Players must Purify their sword at Shrines, costing Jewels that drop exclusively from side-content enemies and chests.

-Result: Loot has meaning, combat feeds progression, and exploration is never optional.
+The Result: Loot gains immediate meaning, combat feeds progression directly, and exploration becomes mandatory rather than optional.

 System 3: AI & Boss Design

-Enemies are designed to teach mechanics through behavior, not tutorials.
+Enemies are designed to teach combat mechanics organically through their behavior patterns.

 Boss Behavior Tree Gameplay